 I have taken many groups to this place, both educational and biology groups, and day tours.
 I have used this place quite a bit for taking photographs for my book "Rainforest of tropical Australia".
 I have also taken footage here for my documentaries on the rainforest, especially utlising the height of the walkways and the staff's comments on the structure and ecology of the forest.
 The chapter "what is a tropical rainforest?" was filmed almost entirely here.
+(The last time I was here was probably around 2012?)

 The Daintree Discovery Centre is located in the Daintree, about 20 minutes along the Cape Tribulation road north of the Daintree River.